 The number of people dependent on these basic means-tested benefits has grown steadily over the years.
 The response of governments to the increasing numbers of claimants has been of two kinds.
 One has been to try to change other benefits to float people off the safety net; the number of pensioners claiming in the 1990s fell because of improved insurance-based pensions.
 The other response has been to try to adapt the system to its 'mass role', changing it from an individuated, complex benefit to a general system capable of coping with millions of claimants.

 These benefits have the general problems associated with means testing - complexity, problems with coverage and the problems of adjusting to frequent changes in circumstances.
-There have been particular problems with Tax Credits, where changes in the course of a year have led to claimants being ask to repay thousands of pounds.
+There have been particular problems with Tax Credits, where changes in the course of a year have led to claimants being ask to repay thousands of pounds, and with the introduction of Universal Credit.
 The other fundamental problem is the 'poverty trap'.
 People who have an increase in earnings suffer from the withdrawal of benefits as their earnings increase.
 This is often represented as a disincentive to work, but there is not much evidence whether it really has that effect; more to the point is that it is unfair, with some low-paid earners facing marginal rates of taxation of over 90%.

 Unemployment was initially provided for through the Beveridge scheme.
 National Insurance was intended to deal with a wide range of marginal employment, including casual labour, seasonal work and short-time working.
 It was never intended, however, to deal with long-term or mass unemployment.
 As long-term unemployment grew in the 1970s and early 1980s, unemployed people became increasingly dependent either on Income support or on alternative benefits, such as benefits for incapacity or single parenthood.